The-Point-Is-to-Change-It/webapp-mvp/README.md

 # The Point Is to Change It
 A productivity tool for nonprofits, social and professional clubs, advocacy groups, and anything else that doesn't adhere to a traditional management structure.
 The default team structure doesn't work for you?
 That's ok.
 You can change it.
 In fact, The Point Is to Change It.

+## Notes about this repository
+This repository is a legacy version of The Point Is to Change It, which is no longer under development.
+I began this project as a student unfamiliar with development process best practices, and aquired a significant amount of 'tech debt', rendering it more productive to restart from stratch with a team.
+I now focus most of my time on founding [Makers Club Tulsa](https://github.com/Holberton-Makers-Club), where I lead a team of 11 other student engineers in weekly development sprints.

 ## Preview images
 The following images are based on wireframe drawings done by hand.
 You can view those here: